Bloopers©, Goofs, Mistakes

 Robin changes height several times throughout the episode.

-Shaggy's beard is missing.
+Shaggy's beard is gone.

 The blindfolded Shaggy pulls Scooby over the car seat like he can see him.
 Is he peeking?